JavierCenteno/RandomGenerator/README.md

 The `api` package contains the `RandomGenerator` interface.
 In order to use it, you just need to implement the non-default methods.
 The `api` package also contains partial implementations for generators with states of different sizes: `Abstract8RandomGenerator` for generators with 8 bit states, `Abstract16RandomGenerator` for generators with 16 bit states, `Abstract32RandomGenerator` for generators with 32 bit states and `Abstract64RandomGenerator` for generators with 64 bit states.

+## Standard library compatibility

+The `RandomGenerator` interface includes a default method that returns the generator wrapped in a `java.util.Random` object so that generators created using this API can be passed to methods that take an instance of the standard library's `Random` as an argument.

 ## Methods

 This API includes methods to get and set the state of a generator, generate each type of value with different distributions and parameters, pick elements from collections and shuffle them.